VitaliySaburdo/contact-app/README.md

 ## Introduction

-I present to your attention a react application for working with user tweets.
+I present to your attention a react application for working with user contacts.
-The application allows you to edit tweets as well as filter them.
+The application allows you to edit contacts as well as filter them.
 I wish you a pleasant use of the application.

 ## Technologies